pperret/rust-book-fr/FRENCH/src/ch10-02-traits.md

 This code prints `New article available!
 (Read more...)`.
 -->

 Ce code va afficher `Nouvel article disponible !
-(En savoir plus ...)`.
+(En savoir plus...)`.

 <!--
 Creating a default implementation for `summarize` doesn’t require us to change